ContentMine/ebi_workshop_20141006/sessions/6_scrapers/02_creating_selectors.md

 ## Creating selectors

-Selectors are specially formatted descriptions that specify one of more elements in a document.
+Selectors are specially formatted descriptions that specify one or more elements in a document.
 In the context of a scraper, they allow us to target a particular part of the page we want to scrape; for example, the title, or license, or abstract of a paper.

 Because selectors are an important part of web design, browsers come equipped with tools that help us create them.